damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/markdown-guide/index.html.md

 Tables for markdown are challenging.
 So, we have two possible approaches: use markdown markup whenever possible, but if you need pretty advanced table layouts, you are free to add them in HTML markup instead.

-> Markdown is not a replacement for HTML, or even close to it. ([Daring Fireball][daring-quote]) {: #quote}
+> Markdown is not a replacement for HTML, or even close to it. ([John Gruber][daring-quote]) {: #quote}

-As explained by Darin Fireball, the creator of markdown, it has not been created to replace HTML, so there are situations we can't run from using HTML.
+As explained by John Gruber, the creator of markdown, it has not been created to replace HTML, so there are situations we can't run from using HTML.
 With complex tables, that's the case.

 The following table has a header (first line), then markup to define the desired alignment (dashes and colons),